SouravDSGit/Hydrodynamic-Modeling/docs/chapter_02.md

     D --> D2[Finite Element]
     D --> D3[Finite Volume]
 ```

-## Introduction to Hydraulics and Hydrology

-Before delving into the complexities of hydrodynamic modeling, it is essential to understand the fundamental distinction between hydraulics and hydrology, as both disciplines form the foundation of floodplain analysis.

 **Hydrology** concerns the study of water movement through the Earth's natural cycle—precipitation, infiltration, runoff, and evaporation.
 It addresses questions like: